-The same principle applies to summer ocean salt stains.
-Swim suits and beach wear should be washed as soon as possible to prevent staining and fading.
+The same principle applies to ocean salt stains.
+Swimsuits and beachwear should be washed as soon as possible to prevent staining and fading.

-How to Remove Winter Rock Salt Stains from Dry Clean Only Clothes
+Winter Rock Salt Stains and Dry Clean Only Clothes

-If the garment must be dry cleaned and you are using a commercial cleaner, be sure to point out the salt stains to your cleaner.
-Ask that the garment be wet cleaned.
+If the garment must be dry cleaned, be sure to identify and point out the salt stains to your cleaner.

-How to Remove Winter Rock Salt Stains from Home and Car Carpet
+Remove Winter Rock Salt Stains from Home and Car Carpets

 Dip a clean white cloth into some plain water to rinse the area.
 It is particularly important to rinse away any cleaning solution that can actually attract soil to the area.
 Blot until no more soapy residue remains.
-Allow to air dry.
+Allow to air dry, then vacuum.